 Institutional barriers.
-There is no accepted "Corporate Security" organizational model to drive comparability of program content and a collective view of related performance measures.
-While most companies may employ protective services/physical security elements, they may be proprietary, contracted or a hybrid with significantly different approaches to direction; and the companies' geographic and service requirements are so dissimilar as to confound reliable comparison.
+There is no accepted organizational model for corporate security to drive comparability of program content and a collective view of related performance measures.
+While most companies may employ protective services/physical security elements, they may be proprietary, contracted or a hybrid with significantly different approaches, and the companies' geographic and service requirements are so dissimilar as to confound reliable comparison.
 Generally, even within specific industrial sectors, there is no established template of company requirements or security mission, risk, resource or functional commonality.
-Conversely, the reason IT security has the ability to develop an accepted body of measures is in the commonality of threat, risk, technological orientation and mission requirements.
+Conversely, the reason IT security has the ability to develop an accepted body of measures is the commonality of threat, risk, technological orientation and mission requirements.
 This is also true of other administrative services like HR and Audit that tend to have a similar set of functional objectives regardless of ownership.

 Different frames of reference.
 The lack of cohesion and structural unity dictates extremely differing perceptions of need on behalf of the leaders of these security organizations.
 Risk and performance measures are highly influenced by unique cultures, business strategies, management styles and business drivers.
 Identifying a metric as vanilla as "security cost as a percent of revenue" can be difficult if you are only comparing security-related apples to apples.
-Where consensus does exist, it has been driven by industry or sector threat concerns such as that seen by data compromise events in the defense industrial base.
+Where consensus does exist, it has been driven by industry or sector threat concerns such as those seen by data compromise events in the defense industrial base.2

 Expanding outsourcing.
 There has been a measurable increase in outsourced services and downsizing of employee-based departments.
-The "Corporate Security" workplace is dominated by vendors, and the "Army of One" security shop is a trend that appears to have traction.
-Contract security guards in the U.S. alone will account for more than \$24.5 billion by 2016 and employ and employ 2 and one-half times the number of public law enforcement agencies.
+The corporate security workplace is dominated by vendors, and the "Army of One" security shop is a trend that appears to have traction.
+Contract security guards in the U.S. alone will account for more than \$24.5 billion3 by 2016 and will employ 2.5 times what public law enforcement agencies do.
 Businesses spend billions on physical and logical security technology and tens of millions on contracted background checks and an array of investigations.
 Outsourced resources devoted to fraud risk management and identity protection have exploded in the past decade.
 Vendor-based services appear to result in lost opportunity for relevant metrics management.

 Fractured accountability.
 These trends and factors add up to a fractured picture of accountability.
-"Corporate Security" often may be a collection of security functions individually "owned" by HR, Internal Audit, Compliance, Supply Chain, Facilities, business units or others residing in their respective silos.
-Unless there is a centrally oriented structure like a Security Committee directed by the CSO, it is unlikely that the risk
+Corporate security often may be a collection of security functions individually "owned" by HR, Internal Audit, Compliance, Supply Chain, Facilities, business units or others residing in their respective silos.
+Unless there is a centrally oriented structure like a Security Committee directed by the CSO, it is unlikely that the risk and resource dots will be effectively connected to provide an integrated view of risk and mitigation strategy, let alone risk and performance metrics.